 FAQs About Divorce

 Whether you or your spouse initiated it, going through a divorce can be a confusing time in your life – a time when you need guidance and support the most.
 While loved ones can offer you personal advice, legal matters are best left to the professionals.
-As your attorney, I can help clients like you navigate tough family law issues and more.
-Get some of the answers you need here or reach out about your situation to see how I can assist you.
+As your attorney, I can help you navigate tough family law issues and more.
+Get some of the answers you need here or contact The Law Office of Amy K. Butler, Esquire, PLLC, about your situation to see how I can assist you.

 Q: What Should I Do If My Spouse Filed For Divorce?